LSNJLAW SM

 Applying for NJ FamilyCare in New Jersey

-You can apply for NJ FamilyCare online at NJFamilyCare or print out an application from their website and mail it to their office; or by phone at 1 (800) 701-0710.
-You can also apply in person at your county welfare office.
+You can apply for NJ FamilyCare online at NJFamilyCare; or by phone at 1 (800) 701-0710.
+You can also apply in person at one of the NJ FamilyCare Regional Offices or your county welfare office.
+See Need help enrolling? for a complete list of offices with in-person assistance.

 Most NJ FamilyCare beneficiaries in New Jersey are required to join a participating insurance plan or MCO to receive most of their health care services.
 There are currently five NJ FamilyCare MCOs in New Jersey.
 For more information about these MCOs, visit NJ Medicaid & Managed Care (from the New Jersey Division of Medical Assistance and Health Services).